-A.3 Investment Performance
+A.3 Investment performance

-HDI Global SE's net investment income in accordance with HGB totalled EUR 206,867 (224,149) thousand in the 2020 financial year.
-This corresponds to a net return of 2.8% (3.0%) and includes general income and expenses (not allocated) of EUR -6,501 (-6,562) thousand, which essentially comprise administrative expenses.
+HDI Global SE's net investment income in accordance with HGB totalled EUR 308,744 (206,867) thousand in the 2021 financial year.
+This corresponds to a net return of 3.7% (2.8%) and includes income and expenses (not allocated) of EUR -8,600 (-6,501) thousand, which essentially comprise administrative expenses.

-There is also interest income from deposits to cedants of EUR 104 thousand and income from the sale of a building of EUR 4,732 thousand, which are not shown in the 2020 table below.
+There is interest income from deposits to cedants of EUR 94 (104) thousand.
+This amount is not shown in the table for 2021 below.

-All other income and expenses, broken down by the individual asset classes, are shown in the table below.
-The general expenses/income stated above (not allocated) are not to be assigned to any of the asset classes.
+Income and expenses, broken down by the individual asset classes, are shown in the table below.
+The expenses/income stated above (not allocated) are not to be assigned to any of the asset classes.
 Where available, the real estate item includes both property for own use and rented property and so the portfolio stated and the related earnings figures match the disclosures under commercial law in the annual report.